chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

   <li><b>Connect to lived experience:</b> What would you say if you knew someone was really listening?
 What needs to be said more often—or in new ways?</li>
   </ul>
   <p style="color: var(--color-br);">
-  <i>TIP: Follow the energy in the room.
+TIP: Follow the energy in the room.
 If a phrase sparks emotion, stay with it.
-Let participants guide the conversation.</i>
+Let participants guide the conversation.
   </p>
 </details>